 Twitter, I’m disappointed in you.
-For approximately 363 days of the year, bloggers espouse the power of budgets and eschew the notion of impulse purchases.
+For approximately 364 days of the year, bloggers espouse the power of budgets and eschew the notion of impulse purchases.

 You can carry out your spending plan however you want as long as it doesn’t happen on Black Friday.
 Because that’s irresponsibility.
 That’s reckless consumerism.
 That’s a waste of time and everything that is wrong with America.

 I understand that some of the criticism of Black Friday comes out of regard for the workers.
-This year, some of the criticism was also tied in with the Dakota Pipeline.
+In past years, some of the criticism was also tied in with the Dakota Pipeline.
 But for the most part?
 The tweets telling people to not buy anything prove once again that opting out is, indeed, a privilege.

 And while we’re on the subject of mixed messages, let’s talk REI.
 It’s wonderful that their employees get to spend extra time with their families instead of working on Black Friday.
 But Opt Outside is also clever marketing and branding that largely misses those Facebook Black Friday shopper friends I told you about.

 These families aren’t doing their outdoor shopping at REI on Black Friday, Cyber Monday, or any other day of the year.
 They’re shopping at Blain’s Farm and Fleet, Menards, and Bass Pro Shop.
 Or Walmart.
 That’s what happens when the only REI locations in Illinois are closer to open-air malls and Tesla dealerships than hiking trails and wilderness.

 But sitting back and judging people from the comfort of your keyboard might make you feel better but it won’t make your message heard.
 What these shoppers really need isn’t criticism or mocking.
 They don’t need to be turned into clickbait for articles or fodder for headlines on nightly news.

 And just like the Joneses who want to outspend each other, the Savers can be just as competitive.
 Let’s be better than that.

 So Tell Me…What is the best advice you have for people who are doing their holiday shopping?